maxme/bitcoin-arbitrage/README.md

    * icbit
    * BitFinex
- * Update order books with a WebSocket client for supported exchanges (MtGox, Paymium)
+ * Update order books with a WebSocket client for supported exchanges
  * Better history handling for observer "HistoryDumper" (Redis ?)
  * Move EUR / USD from a market to an other:
    * Coupons
-   * Ripple ?
    * Negative Operations
-   * use Litecoin or other cryptocurrencies trades
+ * use Ethercoin or other cryptocurrencies for triangular arbitrage

 # LICENSE

 MIT

 Copyright (c) 2013 Maxime Biais <firstname.lastname@gmail.com>

+Copyright (c) 2016 Phil Song <songbohr@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: